ecliptik/formstack/README.md

 formstack
 ```

-- Wait will the instance is created, and when completed re-initialize your enviornment to use the new Docker host
+- Wait will the instance is created, and when completed re-initialize your enviornment to use the new Docker host endpoint,
 ```
 eval "$(docker-machine env formstack)"
 ```